KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

     set JAVA_OPTS="%JAVA_OPTS% -Dldap.config=C:/Tomcat/resources/ldap.properties"

-Below there is an example of the ldap.properties file configuration:
+Below there is an example of the ldap.properties file configuration for the **profiled** LDAP connector:

 .. code-block:: properties